garylirocks/quickrefs/azure-storage.markdown

 ![Azure Storage Account tables](images/azure_storage-tables.png)

 - A row always has three columns `PartitionKey`, `RowKey` and `Timestamp` (last update time)
-- The composite of `PartitionKey` and `RowKey` uniquely identify a row
+- The composite of `PartitionKey` and `RowKey` uniquely identifies a row
 - No foreign keys, stored procedures, views, or other objects
 - You can set RBAC permissions at table level